 Adjustment for geographic factors-The daily hospice payment rates are adjusted to account for differences in wage rates among markets.
-Each level of care has a labor share and a non-labor share: those amounts differ across each level of care, reflecting the estimated proportion of input costs that is attributable to wage and non-wage costs.
-The labor share of the base payment amount is adjusted by the hospice wage index for the location in which care is furnished and the result is added to the non-labor portion.
+Each level of care has a labor share and a nonlabor share; those amounts differ across each level of care, reflecting the estimated proportion of input costs that is attributable to wage and nonwage costs.
+The labor share of the base payment amount is adjusted by the hospice wage index for the location in which care is furnished, and the result is added to the nonlabor portion.

 Hospice payment caps-Two caps limit the amount and cost of care that any individual hospice agency provides in a single year.
 One cap limits the number of days of inpatient care an agency may provide to not more than 20 percent of its total patient care days.
-The other cap is an absolute dollar limit on the average annual payment per beneficiary a hospice can receive.
-If a hospice's total payments exceed its total number of Medicare patients multiplied by \$32,486.92 for fiscal year 2023, it must repay the difference.
+The other cap is an absolute dollar limit on the average annual payment per beneficiary that a hospice can receive.
+If a hospice's total payments exceed its total number of Medicare patients multiplied by \$33,494.01 for fiscal year 2024, it must repay the difference.
 Unlike the daily rates, this cap is not adjusted for geographic differences in costs.
-The hospice cap is adjusted annually by the medical expenditure category of the consumer price index for all urban consumers.
+The hospice cap is adjusted annually by a measure of inflation, which has changed over time.
+From 2017 through 2032, the aggregate cap is updated annually by the same factor as the hospice payment rates (market basket net of productivity and other adjustments).
+After 2032, the aggregate cap will be updated based on the consumer price index for all urban consumers.

 Beneficiary liability-Beneficiary liability for hospice services is minimal.
 Hospices may charge a 5 percent coinsurance for each drug furnished outside of the inpatient setting, but the coinsurance may not exceed \$5 per drug.
 For inpatient respite care, beneficiaries are liable for 5 percent of Medicare's respite care payment per day.
-Beneficiary coinsurance for respite care may not exceed the Part A inpatient hospital deductible, which is \$1,600 in 2023.
+Beneficiary coinsurance for respite care may not exceed the Part A inpatient hospital deductible, which is \$1,632 in 2024.